Are nucleotides used to make only RNA and DNA?

 Artificial nucleic acid analogues have been designed and synthesized by chemists, and include peptide nucleic acid, morpholino- and locked nucleic acid, glycol nucleic acid, and threose nucleic acid.
 Each of these is distinguished from naturally occurring DNA or RNA by changes to the backbone of the molecules.

-READ ALSO: How do you add triggers to GTM?
+READ ALSO: How do I stop wanting to be productive?

 What is the function of a nucleotide?